Sign up for updates from Leigh

 CLIMATE and ENVIRONMENT

-I passed legislation to protect our wild spaces from pesticides, now and in the future, supported environment equity, clean water and comprehensive climate policy.
+I passed legislation to protect our wild spaces from pesticides, now and in the future, and I will continue to support climate response action, environment equity, clean water and major tree planting efforts.

 I promise to bring my passion for civil rights and freedom to the House every day I am privileged to serve.